Informatievlaanderen/message-handling/README.md

       "Port": 5671
     },
     "Environment": "dev",
-    "Module": "municipality-registry" // The module name of your project "Modules": [
+    "ThisModule": "municipality-registry" // The module name of your project "OtherModules": [
       "address-registry",
       "streetname-registry",
       "building-registry",